ztickm/hammidu-resume/README.md

-# PDFTS - JSON Resume to PDF
+# Hammidu Resume - JSON Resume to PDF

 A Bun-based monorepo for converting JSON Resume format to PDF with embedded metadata.